7 Holiday Pet Safety Tips

 - External Identification

 Identification tags are particularly important during the holidays.
 Pets are more prone to get lost because of travel, fireworks and other surprises.
-Make sure your pet has a collar and MFA-designed ID tags.
-These exclusive dog (and cat!) tags are created by our ace in-house designer at Michelson Found Animals.
+Make sure your pet has a collar and ID tags.
 They come in various sizes for small and large pets, and feature all sorts of designs – even special holiday ones!

 Also make sure your pet is microchipped, the microchip is registered and your contact information is up to date with your microchip registry.
 Microchips are available at your vet or nearby microchip clinic.